Tencent/PatrickStar/doc/optimization_options.md

 2. Activation Offloading
 `--with_activation_offload`
 Offload the checkpoints activation from GPU to CPU.
 Further Save GPU memory.
+Note you have to use activation checkpoing first.

 3. CPU Embedding
 `--use_cpu_embedding`